 Summarizing the Research

-A review in the American Journal of Obstetrics and Gynecology found no scientific evidence of any clinical benefit of placentophagy among humans, and no placental nutrients and hormones are retained in sufficient amounts after placenta encapsulation be potentially helpful to the mother postpartum.
+A review in the American Journal of Obstetrics and Gynecology found no scientific evidence of any clinical benefit of placentophagy among humans, and no placental nutrients and hormones are retained in sufficient amounts after placenta encapsulation to be potentially helpful to the mother postpartum.
 They state that because placentophagy is potentially harmful with no documented benefit, counseling women should be directive: physicians should discourage this practice.

 Can You Have Your Placenta?

-It would be easy to assume you can do whatever you want with your placenta, but that may not be the case.
+It would be easy to assume you can do whatever you want with your placenta, but that may not be true.
 You need to check with your state and the hospital or birth center you are planning to have your birth to make sure that you can remove your placenta.
 Assuming it is legal where you live, this shouldn’t be an issue at most birth centers.
 It is becoming more common for hospitals to allow you to take your placenta home or have someone else take it to prepare it.
 Some hospitals label the placenta as medical waste and deem it hazardous to release it to a patient to take home.
 This may be partly for liability reasons.
-If you want your placenta after birth, check the policies of your care provider, talk to your doctor or midwife and make sure it is an option.
+If you want your placenta after birth, check the policies of your care provider, talk to your doctor or midwife, and make sure it is an option.

 Options for Consuming Placenta